AlexanderBrand94/Alexander-Brand/content/authors/admin/_index.md

 - Visitors
 ---

-Alexander Brand is a research and teaching assistant in the field of applied computer science at the University of Bamberg with a master's degree in sociology.
+Alexander Brand is a research and teaching assistant in the field of political science at the University of Hildesheim with a master's degree in sociology.
 His research focuses on applying computational and statistical methods for the studies of complex social systems, particularly social network analysis and agent-based modeling.
 He presented part of his research on modeling temporal and semantic networks at the European Conference of Social Networks and the Historical Network Research Conference.